 In the 1980 production, Evans said the first run of the show at Fort Gordon had an 80% attendance rate followed by eight sold-out performances and two added performances.

 While attending Augusta University as a graduate student, Walpert won grants from the Georgia Humanities Council and the National Endowment for the Humanities to produce the play.

 Evans said Walpert, the co-director for the musical incarnation of “Alice,” was the first to envision making the production a musical.

 As co-director is Walpert’s wife, Betty Walpert, who teaches drama at Davidson Fine Arts Magnet School.
-Along with the help of Cindy Wilkerson, the former music director and pianist for Augusta University’s music program, and Carl Purdy, an instructor of music at Augusta University, Alice in Wonderland — A Play with Music was born.
+Along with the help of Cindy Wilkerson, the former music director and pianist for Augusta University’s music program, Alice in Wonderland — A Play with Music was born.

 Evans said the collaborations were remarkable and he enjoyed creating rhymes to be transformed into songs for the production.

 “Betty and Steve wanted the Queen of Hearts to have a song,” Evans said.
 “So, for example, for the Queen of Hearts, I had to create from scratch texts, which are in fact rhymes that could be lyrics for her song.”